chrisnoonan98675/site/xl-deploy/how-to/writing-jython-scripts-for-xl-deploy.markdown

 ## Examples

-You can find an example of scripting in the [UI extension demo plugin](https://github.com/xebialabs/xl-deploy-samples/tree/master/ui-extension-demo-plugin).
+You can find an example of scripting in the UI extension demo plugin, which is available in the `samples` folder of your XL Deploy installation.